 I have prepared, or caused to be prepared, under my direct supervision, the attached plans and specifications.
 I understand that I am contractually obligated to know the federal, state and local accessibility laws applicable to the below listed project and have applied them accordingly.
 To the best of my professional knowledge and belief, I agree that the below listed project as designed is in compliance with all applicable federal, state & local housing and accessibility laws and regulations.

 Architect Printed Name

-Anabita at Cinn at un

 Architect Signature

-Date of Pre-Construction Con nference
+Date of Pre-Construction Confe rence

 Date Signed

 Project Name and Address:

 Project Number:

 Applicable QAP: